How We Were Dead Wrong About Fat

 Sign up to get my recipes

-The word “polyunsaturated” describes a fat cell that has more than one carbon bond in its molecular structure (now you know).
+The word “polyunsaturated” describes a fat molecule that has more than one carbon-carbon double bond in its hydrocarbon chain (fun fact to share at your next dinner party…).

 Human brain cells contain high concentrations of polyunsaturated fatty acids (PUFA).
 They are so important to brain function that, even when body mass is greatly reduced through weight loss, the amount of PUFA in the brain is conserved.
 In other words, when we lose weight, we don’t lose our brain (very convenient).
 (2)